AlisonQuinter17/holbertonschool-csharp/0x09-csharp-linear_algebra/README.md

 **Solution**
 v + u = ((14 + (-2) + 0), ((-3) + 23 + 50))
 **v + u = (11, 21, 50)** ✔️

+**6. Vector addition #2**
+Method that adds two vectors and returns the resulting vector.

+- The vectors can be 2D or 3D
+- If any vector is not a 2D or 3D vector, or if the vectors are not of the same size, return a vector containing -1

+File: **6-vector_addition** ✔️